Biography

 • Enhanced institutional approaches to supporting Black women academics and students through leadership initiatives of the Black Women's academy, including mentorship of Black women and facilitating Black Women's writing development.

-Her longstanding commitment to community health particularly in African, Caribbean and other Global Majority diasporic comunities also aligns with her active involvement in health care and education charities and networks focussed on Black Women's Health and Wellbeing, Black Women as Doula supporters in Black Maternal care, Black Men and their absent voices in Black maternal care .
-She encourages and supports partnerships and collaborative relationships with third sector organisations and individuals, fostering knowledge exchange and research awareness relating to the health and wellbeing of black women across the diaspora.
-She works with individuals and groups serving these communities and continues to provide academic leadership and research guidance to those needing such support for their endeavours.
+Her longstanding commitment to community health, particularly in African, Caribbean and other Global Majority diasporic comunities aligns with her active involvement in health care and education charities and networks focussed on Black Women's Health and Wellbeing, Black Women as Doula supporters advancing Black Maternal justice, Black Men and their absent voices in Black maternal care.
+She leads,encourages and supports partnerships and collaborative relationships with third sector organisations and individuals, fostering knowledge exchange and research awareness relating to the health and wellbeing of black women across the diaspora.
+She works with individuals and groups serving these communities and continues to provide academic leadership and research guidance to those needing such support for personal, professional and communitydevelopment.

 Invited lectures